• Skip to primary navigation

 As the name of the recipe states, this is an easy recipe to make.
 I know it seems like an extra step when you are already busy preparing dinner, but 5 minutes is all this will take you!

-This is a healthy recipe.
+This is a simple recipe with simple ingredients.
 One of the best things about making your own dressing is you know exactly what goes into them.
 No ingredients you can't pronounce or have no idea what they are.

 This dressing holds well for 7-10 days!
 Double the batch and you are set for the week.